Steve Forbes: Other political activities

 In 1996, Forbes campaigned on behalf of Ron Paul in the congressional election for Texas's 14th congressional district.

 Actor Mark McKinney played Steve Forbes on the comedy television show Saturday Night Live, a program known for featuring political satire.
 In an episode which aired on March 16, 1996—shortly after Forbes dropped out of the 1996 presidential race—McKinney played Forbes in a skit in which Forbes purchases land in Russia to found his own country, called "Forbes America".
 Forbes himself hosted an episode of Saturday Night Live that aired on April 13, 1996.
 The episode featured a skit in which Forbes earnestly wishes to answer the questions of potential voters, but all the questions he receives instead have to do with his enormous personal wealth (for example, with regards to the then ongoing war in Bosnia, Forbes is asked by an audience member, "Why don't you just buy Bosnia and tell all those people over there that if they don't stop fighting you'll just, you know, throw them the hell out?").
 On that same episode, Forbes starred in a skit, playing a roofer, the comedy deriving from Forbes's character being a tough blue collar worker, a personality which clashes with Forbes's nerdy, intellectual demeanor and appearance.
 The episode also featured a skit where the real Forbes interviewed his SNL counterpart, played by McKinney.

 In December 2006, Forbes joined the Board of Directors of the advocacy organization FreedomWorks.
 Forbes is also on the board of directors of the National Taxpayers Union.
-Forbes is also a member of the board of trustees of The Heritage Foundation, an influential Washington, D.C.-based public policy research institute.
-Forbes is a frequent panelist on the television program Forbes on Fox, which also features members of the Forbes magazine staff and is shown Saturday mornings on Fox News Channel at 11:00 am EST.
+Forbes is also a member of the board of trustees of The Heritage Foundation, an influential Washington, D.C.–based public policy research institute.
+Forbes is a frequent panelist on the television program Forbes on Fox, which also features members of the Forbes magazine staff and is shown Saturday mornings on Fox News Channel at 11:00 a.m.
+EST.